nakulvr/PDP-Parser/PARSER-README.txt

 1. Displays the count of functions in 'provide' section
 2. Alerts when it sees a comment in provide section
 3. Alerts when the recipe is not followed for functions
+4. Alerts when the contract is missed for functions (NOTE:- you will need check the recipe again after adding contract)

 REQUIREMENTS: